Charter School Growth Fund (Charter Fund Inc)

 - Focus: Founding leaders launching new schools AND leaders expanding existing high-performing charter schools

-- Additional support: Early-stage business planning, cohort learning, specialized opportunities for leaders of color
+- Additional support: Early-stage business planning, cohort learning, specialised opportunities for leaders of colour

 Scale Funding ($750,000+ in grants and low-interest loans over 3-5 years)